 [Maharishi Interview in International Times (London), December 15th - December 28th, 1967]

 Acem functions and presents itself much in line with Maharishi's design from the early phases of the TM movement.
-But it seems to ignore that it is the spiritual and not religious that holds the key term for inner development.
+But it may not teach that it is the spiritual realm that possesses the keys to inner development.
 Abraham Maslow shows how spiritual sides to life are of a higher order than physical and psychological sides.
 Simply put: In Acem's self-presentation they seem to cut off the upper part of a pyramid.
 Study the figure and conclude as best you can.

-Maharishi holds that Atman, the consciousness may be perceived by refinements that meditation brings beyond classifications in turiya (often translated as transcendence), and further developments of it.
+Maharishi holds that Atman, the consciousness may be perceived by refinements that meditation brings beyond classifications in turiya, "the fourth" state (translated as transcendence), and further developments of it.